dayanruben/app-platform/docs/presenter.md

     when called from a `Presenter`.

 Calling these functions requires `BackGestureDispatcherPresenter` to be setup as composition local.
-This is usually done in from the root presenter in your hierarchy.
+This is usually done from the root presenter in your hierarchy.
 An instance of `BackGestureDispatcherPresenter` is provided by App Platform in the application scope and can be injected:

 ```kotlin hl_lines="3 7 8 9"